Upuan: Composition

+During an interview in 2020, Pollisco told that he wrote the song while on hospital duty as a nursing student.
+He attributed the inspiration to the environment similar to public hospitals in the Philippines.

+Reception

 "Upuan" is one of Gloc-9's most successful songs in terms of chart performance, especially in local radio countdowns.
-The song reached number 17 in the Myx Hit Chart, number 3 in Pinoy Myx Countdown, and both number 1 in The i10 Countdown and Saturday Top 20.
+The song reached number 17 in the Myx Hit Chart, number 3 in Pinoy Myx Countdown, and both number 1 in The i10 Countdown and Saturday Top 20 of WRR 101.9.
+The song also topped the charts on 102.7 Star FM while also charting on 91.5 Energy FM, 90.7 Love Radio, and 101.1 YES FM.

+Since its release 16 years later, the song resurged on the internet amid the controversy over multibillion-peso ghost flood control projects.
+In September 2025, the song was associated with nationwide protests, including "Baha sa Luneta" (lit.
+'Flood in Luneta') at Rizal Park and the Trillion Peso March at the People Power Monument.
+The events coincided with the 53rd anniversary of Martial Law and addressed allegations of corruption in flood control projects, which were being investigated in Congress of the Philippines.

+Commercially, the song debuted at number 23 on the Billboard's Top Philippine Songs and number 40 on the Philippines Hot 100 on September 13.

 Music video

 The music video was premiered on Myx music channel on June 29, 2009 and directed by J. Pacena II (who also directed Gloc-9's "Lando", "Balita", "Pangarap" and "Torpedo").
 The video was also produced under Sony Music Philippines.
 It stars (aside from Gloc-9 and Jeazell) Agnes and Paul De Vera, Tom Sembrano and Armand Bentigan.

-Awards and Issues
+Live performances

+In 2015, during the third of his concert series, "Ang Kwento ng Makata", Gloc-9 performed the song alongside Yeng Constantino.
+On May 2, 2022, he performed the song at a rally for then-Philippine presidential candidate Leni Robredo in Baguio City.

+Accolades

 The song received numerous awards, most of them from the 23rd Awit Awards.
 The song won in the Best Collaboration, Song of the Year, Best Rap and Best Engineered Recording categories in the 23rd Awit Awards.
 The song was also nominated in the Best Musical Arrangement category from the same award-giving body and also won as Best Urban Video at the Myx Music Awards 2010.
-While praised by the mainstream listeners, particularly the youth, the song was at some point, scorned by politicians and even the president, as the song allegedly contains subliminal messages and undertones which indirectly accuses the latter as a power-hungry leader.
-Also, the song had a more negative vibe to the president, particularly during the time when the effects of the "Hello Garci Scandal" and other anomalous schemes began leaking out and exacting its toll to the Filipinos, coupled with an ever winding-down satisfaction ratings and a failing political career as a head of state.
-The song, in the clearest sense, is a critique of the president's administration in general.